haskell/ghcup/README.md

 - [ ] FreeBSD support
 - [ ] Make fetching tarballs more robust

+## Feature considerations

+- [ ] Allow to compile from source
+- [ ] Allow to install cabal-install as well

 ## Known problems

 Since this uses precompiled binaries you may run into